Matt Osterman: Biography

+Osterman began his career working with Dan Buettner on the Blue Zones project and helped him found the Quest Network.
+He was also research lead on National Geographic Magazine’s, "Secrets of Longevity" which was the cover story of the November 2005 edition.

-Osterman started his career Directing and Producing short films, and working on the documentary Sportsfan with Aaron Lubarsky and Jon Stewart.
+He started his film career by directing and producing short films and working on the documentary Sportsfan with Aaron Lubarsky and Jon Stewart.
 Sportsfan aired nationally on SpikeTV and played numerous festivals all over the country.

 After the documentary, he went on to write and direct Ghost From The Machine, a low-budget feature film shot in Minneapolis.
 Ghost From the Machine premiered at the Fantasia Film Festival and had an amazing run on Netflix.
 It ended up being one of ten films in the nation to be accepted into the Independent Feature Project Filmmakers Narrative Lab in 2009.
-In 2011, Matt Osterman sold the remake rights of Ghost From the Machine to Universal.
+In 2011, Osterman sold the remake rights of Ghost From the Machine to Universal.
 A few years later, Our House was produced by XYZ Films and Davis Entertainment.
 It was released by IFC Midnight and Elevation Pictures in 2018.

+Osterman co-founded an Internet Service Provider called Northwoods Connect in 2014, a project focused on bringing high-speed internet to rural communities in Wisconsin.
+The company was sold to a regional provider in 2020.